 Brosnan’s next actual foray into movies was the scripting of the 1995 movie Proteus, based on the HAK novel Slimer.
 This low budget film was directed by makeup specialist Bob Keen, who had obviously not yet gained his directorial stripes, and the end result looks cheap.
 The script as filmed also leaves a lot to be desired and is not indicative of Brosnan’s best work.
 Brosnan apparently also wrote a screenplay for a sequel called Proteus 2 – The Pursuit, but given the disappointing result of the original it was never produced.

-Given Brosnan’s significant output, it might surprise some readers to learn that he battled both depression and alcohol abuse for many years.
+Given Brosnan’s considerable output, it might surprise some readers to learn that he battled both depression and alcohol abuse for many years.
 Indeed, it seems likely that his alcohol consumption contributed to his untimely demise which was officially caused by acute pancreatitis.

 Sadly, it seems unlikely there will be further John Brosnan novels unless there are still unpublished manuscripts in his estate.
 But fortunately, one can still find second hand copies of Brosnan’s books on the internet.
 In particular, I encourage horror readers to seek out his HAK and SIC novels.
 You won’t be disappointed.